exoplatform/exo-documentation/docs/Administration.rst

 -  Search field allowing you to make a search into the groups tree

--  Close icon allowing to close the two drawers ans abort the binding action
+-  Close icon allowing to close the two drawers and abort the binding action

 -  The groups tree, by default not expanded